eckserah/uespwiki-install/wiki/extensions/MobileFrontend/README.md

 * Type: `string`
 * Default: `https://en.wikipedia.org/w/api.php`

-#### $wgMFAlwaysUseMobileFormatter
+#### $wgMFAlwaysUseContentProvider

-When enabled the MobileFormatter will run on desktop views as well as mobile views.
+When enabled the ContentProvider will run on desktop views as well as mobile views.

 * Type: `boolean`
 * Default: `false`